The Royal We

 Once “the royal we” have children, the kids learn how to get in on the act and take advantage of the pronoun’s perks.
 Not long ago, our middle-schooler said, “Mom, we forgot to wash my gym clothes and put them in my backpack.”

 What that sentence translates to is this: “I forgot to take my stinky gym clothes out of my backpack and give them to you for washing because I was far too busy playing whatever iPhone app happens to be cool this week.
-I also forgot that I’ve we are not amusedbeen taught how to use the washing machine, which means I could’ve washed the gym clothes by myself.
+I also forgot that I’ve been taught how to use the washing machine, which means I could’ve washed the gym clothes by myself.
 But I will use the royal we in this sentence on the off chance that it will trigger some misplaced mom guilt and get me off the hook.

 The kids also like to say that “we” lost the remote control and now “we” really need to find it, even though “we” can’t be bothered to lift a sofa cushion and find the thing.